What is a guardian ad litem? What is the GAL’s role? Who pays for the GAL?

 The GAL will investigate the facts, participate in negotiations, and take a position in court on legal custody and placement.
 The GAL is also involved in the financial issues of a case when those issues affect the children, such as child support and child expenses.
 The GAL does not have any of the rights or duties of a parent or general guardian.
 Although the GAL may be incorrectly referred to as the children’s attorney, the GAL’s role is to advocate for the best interests of the children.
 This may not be the same as advocating for what the children want.

 When parents cannot agree on custody or placement, the court must appoint a GAL.
-The parents must first try mediation to reach an agreement, unless the court waives that requirement.
-If no agreement reached, the court will appoint a GAL to assist the court in deciding custody or placement.
+The parents must first try mediation to reach an agreement.
+The court may waive that requirement in specific legal circumstances.
+If no agreement is reached, the court will appoint a GAL to assist the court in deciding custody or placement.
 The court also will appoint a GAL if the court has special concern for the welfare of a minor child.
 The court can appoint a GAL any time in the proceeding when the best interests of the children are at issue.
 The exception is in a modification proceeding if the proposed modification would not substantially alter the placement times.
 In that situation, the court may find that a GAL would not assist it in making its orders.

 A GAL is appointed by a family court commissioner or judge, usually upon request of one of the parents.
 The procedure varies – some counties have lists of attorneys who take GAL appointments, other counties have contracts with specific attorneys for GAL appointments.